trilioData/tvk-plugins/docs/preflight/README.md

 # TVK Preflight Plugin

-**tvk-preflight** is a kubectl plugin which checks if all the pre-requisites are
+**tvk-preflight** is a kubectl plugin which checks if all the pre-requisites are met before installing Triliovault for Kubernetes application in a Kubernetes cluster.

-met before installing Triliovault for Kubernetes application in a Kubernetes cluster.
+This plugin automatically generates log file(`preflight-log-<date-time>.log`) for each preflight run which can be used to get more information around check being performed by this plugin.

 ## Pre-requisites: